 Lanecia A. Rouse Tinsley

-I am currently in partnership with Holy Family HTX serving as their Artist-In-Residnece.
-Click HERE to learn more about that partnership.
+I am currently in partnership with Holy Family HTX as their Artist-In-Residnece.
+Learn more about this partnership HERE.

 The Story of How LAR Art Studio Was Born